 Survey mobile device manager

+Ensure all mobile devices are updated, loaded with the proper ODK questionnaires and parental lock applications.

+Ensure that all mobile devices are in perfect working order.

 Collect all mobile devices and store in a suitcase with a lock.

-Keep all papers to track the mobile devices in the suitcase to assure close follow up of the distribution and reception of devices.
-This will prevent theft and loss.
+Maintain all necessary paperwork to track the mobile devices in the suitcase to assure close follow up of the distribution and return of devices.
+Ensure no theft, damage orloss of mobile devices

 Mobile data collection applications